-- Generate and save XSLT code in the desired flavor - Download the AltovaXML engine and execute the transformation batch file
+- Generate and save XSLT code in the desired flavor - Execute the transformation batch file

-File | Generate code in: Select this option to choose the output language (i.e. XSLT 1.0 or XSLT 2.0).
+File | Generate code in: Select this option to choose the output language (i.e. XSLT 1.0 and XSLT 2.0).
 The command opens the Browse For Folder dialog box where you define folder where the generated XSLT should be saved.